onatozmenn/onatozmenn/README.md

 </div>

-Hi I'm Onat, I build AI tools and I love contributing to open source 👀​
+Hi I'm Onat, I like shipping AI products that make teams more efficient and I love contributing to open source 👀​

 ### Recent pull requests